Welcome to the Williams Lab

-The primary focus of our laboratory is the study of protein macromolecular complexes involved in epigenetic regulation of gene expresssion.
+Our lab is focused on the study of protein macromolecular complexes involved in epigenetic regulation of gene expression.
 Currently we study the methylcytosine binding domain 2 (MBD2) protein which recruits the Nucleosome Remodeling and Deacetylase (NuRD) complex to methylated DNA and silences expression of the associated gene.

 Methylcytosine binding domains (MBD) recognize symmetrically related methylcytosines through a small (~60 amino acid) domain.
 At least five members of the MBD family are present in mammals (MeCP1, MBD1-4).
 The most ancient members of the MBD family, MBD2 and MBD3, recruit the NuRD complex in a mutually exclusive manner.